ENGL 4600: Writing Internship

 - 120 contact hours for 3 course credit hours

-- Activities that primarily include writing and writing-related activities such as planning, research, information gathering, social media and other forms of communications, coorporate writing such as memos, letters, reports, promotional and feature articles, and other types of writing
+- Activities that primarily include writing and writing-related activities such as planning, research, information gathering, social media and other forms of communications, or coorporate writing such as memos, letters, reports, promotional and feature articles.

-Students may enroll in up to 3 ENGL4600 courses over three semester periods with permission from the Internship Director, based on continued diversity of learning opportunities.
-These courses may also involve internships with more than one company or organization.
+- Students may enroll in ENGL 4600 up to three times over three semesters with permission from the Internship Director.
+Determination is based on continued learning opportunities.
+Reenrollment can also be based on internships for more than one organization.

 Obtaining an Internship